rosin-project/rxros2/README_PY.md

 ## Observables

 Observables are asynchronous message streams.
 They are the fundamental data structure used by RxROS2.
-As soon as we have the observables RxROS2 and Rxpython will provide us with a number of functions and operators to manipulate the streams.
+As soon as we have the observables RxROS2 and RxPy will provide us with a number of functions and operators to manipulate the streams.

 ### Observable from a Topic